Content

 Prioritize nutrition and exercise.
 These two factors are essential to achieving and maintaining a healthy weight.
 Beyond that, learning how to optimize what you eat and how you move your body will serve you for life, reducing the likelihood of regaining unwanted weight and the risk of weight-related chronic disease.

 Find your people.
-While weight loss is an individual journey, doing it alongside others can make it easier.
+Though weight loss is an individual journey, doing it alongside others can make it easier.
 Whether you have a friend to go to the gym with or a text thread to help encourage each other, social support can go a long way.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at [email protected]!